-Fishman previously worked as an education advisor for The College Planning Center in Boston where she provided guidance to students and families on how to plan and pay for college.
+She previously worked as an education advisor for The College Planning Center in Boston, where she provided guidance to students and families on how to plan and pay for college.

 She holds a master’s degree in higher education from Harvard University and a bachelor’s degree from the University of Wisconsin–Madison.